Spatial Transfer Learning for Estimating PM2.5 in Data-poor Regions: Evaluation

 \subsubsection{Lima Region.}

-In Fig.~\ref{map-prediction-plot}(b), the domain experts observe that all NNW models show a lower PM$_{2.5}$ near the \emph{coast} and an increasing trend as we move \emph{inland}.
-However, NNW [LDF] has a clearer pattern (concentration gradient) of inland PM$_{2.5}$ compared to the other models.
-Near the Andes mountain ranges, the PM$_{2.5}$ is the lowest, which is accurately captured by the NNW [LDF] model but slightly and highly overestimated by the NNW [LDF-A] and NNW models, respectively.
-These observations confirm the estimation improvement by LDF-based ITL models.
-To extend the analysis, we performed a 60:40 train-test split on the Lima sensors and trained NNW and NNW [LDF] transfer models with 3-folds and complete US as source data.
-The results are shown in Table~\ref{lima-pred} where we observe NNW [LDF] have a better performance than NNW, in turn validating the quantitative analysis.
+In Fig.~\ref{map-prediction-plot}(b), all models exhibit lower PM$_{2.5}$ levels near the \emph{coast} and higher levels moving \emph{inland}, a pattern validated by domain experts.
+However, NNW [LDF] has a clearer concentration gradient of \emph{inland} PM$_{2.5}$ compared to the other models.
+Near the \emph{Andes mountain ranges}, the PM$_{2.5}$ is the lowest, which the NNW[LDF] model accurately captures but slightly and highly overestimated by the NNW [LDF-A] and NNW models, respectively.
+These observations confirm the improvement of prediction by LDF-based TL models.

+Additionally, we performed a 60:40 train-test split on the Lima sensors and trained NNW and NNW [LDF] TL models using 3-fold cross-validation, with the complete US as the source data.
+The results for [R$^{2}$, RMSE] for NNW and NNW[LDF], respectively, were [0.476, 9.852] and [0.558, 9.091].
+Hence, NNW [LDF] outperforms NNW, validating the quantitative analysis.